palantir/witchcraft-go-server/README.md

 ### SIGQUIT handling
 `witchcraft-server` sets up a SIGQUIT handler such that, if the program is terminated using a SIGQUIT signal (`kill -3`), a goroutine dump is written as a `diagnostic.1` log.
 This behavior can be disabled using `server.WithDisableSigQuitHandler`.
-If `server.WithSigQuitHandlerWriter` is used, the stacks will be written in their unparsed form to the provided writer.
+If `server.WithSigQuitHandlerWriter` is used, the stacks will also be written in their unparsed form to the provided writer.

 Example server initialization